May 11, 2024

 In essence, competencies are the integrated knowledge, skills, judgment, and attributes that people need to perform a job effectively.

-By having a defined set of competencies for each role, the organization shows employees the kind of behaviors it values and those it requires to help achieve its objectives.
+By having a defined set of competencies for each role, the organization shows employees the kind of behaviours it values and those it requires to help achieve its objectives.

 Effective SMS requires a total system approach, the following are essential for positive implementation within a Part CAMO Organisation: